kallaway/100-days-of-code/log.md

 **Today's Progress**: Took 2 days break due to a birthday and Christmas party.
 Finished the description component that allows users to add a short summary and a description about themselves.

 **Thoughts:** This was a really straight forward task to complete!
 I still cannot figure out why i'm unable to save the image to MongoDB... looking for solutions online.
 Next task: Skills component that allows users to view, add and edit their skillsets

+### Day 11: 20 December, 2020

+**Today's Progress**: Finished the Skills component that allows users to view, add, edit, and delete their skills and competency level in the Talent profile page.
+Started working on the Work Experience component.

+**Thoughts:** The Skills component is very similar to the Languages component, this meant that i was able to copy the languages component and change the relevant fields to suit.